IIIF/api/source/api/cookbook/index.md

 ---
-title: Presentation API Cookbook
+title: IIIF Cookbook
 layout: spec
 tags: [annex, service, services, specifications]
 cssversion: 2
 ---

-# Cookbook of Presentation API Recipes
+# Cookbook of IIIF Recipes

-The [IIIF Presentation API][prezi3] specifies a standardised way to describe complex digitial objects.
+The [IIIF Presentation API][prezi3] specifies a standardised way to describe complex digital objects.
 The resource types and properties of the specification are the building blocks of interoperable representations, for rendering by viewers and other software clients.
 This cookbook gathers together many examples of these representations (usually IIIF Manifests), in order to:

 * provide many more examples than the specification alone can do, for reference and learning;
 * encourage publishers to adopt common patterns in modelling classes of complex objects;